-Drug Utilization Review: The Contractor shall perform Drug Utilization Review (DUR) activities in accordance with the CMS requirements in the Social Security Act Section 1927 (g) Drug Use Review and the Federal Opioid Legislation (42 USC 1396A(OO).
-The Contractor shall complete the annual CMS DUR Survey and provide email notification to the AHCCCS Pharmacy Director upon completion, as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+Drug Utilization Review: The Contractor shall perform Drug Utilization Review (DUR) activities in accordance with the CMS requirements in the Social Security Act Section 1927 (g) Drug Use Review and the Federal Opioid Legislation (42 USC 1396A (OO).
+The Contractor shall report on its DUR management activities as specified in AMPM Policy 1024 and Section F, Attachment F3, Contractor Chart of Deliverables.
+The Contractor shall complete the annual CMS DUR Survey which will be emailed when CMS releases the annual survey.
+The Contractor shall submit the DUR Survey as specified in Section F, Attachment F3, Contractor Chart of Deliverables.

-High-Need/High-Cost: The Contractor shall identify, monitor, and implement interventions for providing appropriate and timely care to members with high-needs and/or high-costs who have physical and/or behavioral health needs.
+High Need/High Cost: The Contractor shall identify, monitor, and implement interventions for providing appropriate and timely care to members with high needs and/or high costs who have physical and/or behavioral health needs.
 Refer to AMPM Policy 1021.